 Unless you live in one of the few states that have enacted new guaranteed-issue legislation, your personal open enrollment period is the only time you are guaranteed to get the coverage you want.
 A few states have slightly different rules, which are covered below.

 Why is My Medicare Supplement Open Enrollment Period So Important?

-You may already know that Medicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. (hospital insurance) and Medicare Part B (medical insurance) have no limits on your out-of-pocket expenses.
+You may already know that Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) have no limits on your out-of-pocket expenses.
 None.

-That’s what makes Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage. so scary.
+That’s what makes Original Medicare so scary.
 Particularly in this day and age of skyrocketing medical costs.

 Unlike a Medicare Advantage plan (Medicare Part C), people on Original Medicare have no protection from catastrophic hospital bills.
 Medicare Advantage health plans have a built-in feature called the MOOP (maximum out-of-pocket) limit.

-If you have a Medicare Advantage plan, when your Part A and Part B Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. reach the MOOP, the plan covers all costs for the rest of the year.
+If you have a Medicare Advantage plan, when your Part A and Part B out-of-pocket costs reach the MOOP, the plan covers all costs for the rest of the year.
 Not so with Original Medicare.

 That’s what a Medigap insurance plan is for.
 It fills in the gaps in your Medicare health insurance.
 It’s the MOOP.